-- Required to be consistent with the PPS 2024 (e.g., definition of Employment Area)

-- Vision, Goals and Objectives

-- Designate Industrial

-- Apply Holding Symbol through the Zoning By-law

-- Site-Specific Policy Area
+- Required to be consistent with the Provincial Planning Statement, 2024 (e.g., definition of Employment Area) - 2.
+Vision, Goals and Objectives to support implementation of the recommended framework - Designate the Employment Lands "Industrial", which is an existing land use designation established by the Official Plan - 4.
+Apply a Holding Symbol through the Zoning By-law to ensure that development proceeds in an orderly and phased manner - 5.
+Apply a site-specific policy that establishes certain development criteria, conditions, and expectations